 However, it is important to remember that pushing away does not mean that your loved one doesn’t care about you.

-In fact, most people with bipolar disorder want to make sure that they are around for you and that you don’t end up alone.
+In fact, most people with bipolar disorder want to ensure they are around for them and that they don’t end up alone.

 What is the best way to help in these situations?
 After all, you don’t want your loved one to feel even worse than they already do, and you may feel that you are causing more harm by trying to reach out to them.